Tok-ra/dvz_wmac/readme.md

 Regenerate the theta realizations using Ju-Yi's files after modifing discretzation

-> Initial thoughts were to use Intera's water content data to re-select pseduo-wells and conduct SGSIM simultion.
+> Initial thoughts were to use Intera's water content data to re-select pseduo-wells and conduct SGSIM simulation.
-> However, we still use Ju-Yi's data to redo the SGSIM for following three reasons:
+> However, here we still use Ju-Yi's data to redo the SGSIM for following three reasons:
 > 1. Intera's data is for WMAC only, Ju-Yi's data includes some AX wells which is valueable for generating variogram in long distance.
-> 2. Intera use same 124 boreholes for WMAC as Ju-YI.
+> 2. Intera use the same 124 boreholes for WMAC as Ju-YI.
-> 3. The model domain has a complex history of rotation and shifting, I didn't find the explicit correct parameters for these transformes.
+> 3. The model domain has a complex history of rotation and shifting, I didn't find the explicit correct parameters for these transforms.
->    Thus it is possbile to create some addtional errors if we re-select the raw data from scratch.
+>    Thus it is possible to create some addtional errors if we re-select the raw data from scratch.

 Dimention for the new SGSIM simulations
 > 148     0.0     5
 > 160     0.0     5
 > 364    110.0    0.3

-Ju-Yi and MLR's SGSIM and upscaling approach were examined and current workflow is
+Ju-Yi and MLR's SGSIM and up-scaling approaches were examined and current workflow is
 1. use (Fortran program) **sgsim** to generate water content fields
-2. scale and transform water content fields to hydrualic properties
+2. scale and transform water content fields to hydraulic properties
    The workflow is controlled by (Shell script)**watercontent_scale.sh**
    Call (Fortran program) **ups_theta.x** to scale SGSIM simulations to eSTOMP grid
    Call (Python script) **wmac_parameter_step1.py** to scale water content fields to parameter fields
-   Call (Python script) **wmac_parameter_step3.py** to write parameter fields to eSTOMP input datafile
+   Call (Python script) **wmac_parameter_step3.py** to write parameter fields to eSTOMP input data file

 #### 1.4 Intera's binned models ####